WHILE NOT wholeheartedly embraced by the mainstream art world, virtual art is steadily building its reputation, pixel by pixel.

 Art To Save Japan

-It was Toshiyuki Inoko’s idea of rejuvenating Japan through technology that led to the formation of teamLab, in 2000, while he was studying Mathematical Engineering and Information Physics at the University of Tokyo.
+It was Toshiyuki Inoko’s (picture at top) idea of rejuvenating Japan through technology that led to the formation of teamLab, in 2000, while he was studying Mathematical Engineering and Information Physics at the University of Tokyo.
 Inoko and his partners have probed overlapping areas where art, technology and society converge.

 Ikkan reckons their art isn’t profitable, yet, given the amount of time spent in creating the works, but the quest is to push and test the boundaries of how art is defined.
 “Many people do not accept it as fine art,” he admits.
 “Most older people reject it, whereas those under 40 and the 30-somethings are positive about it.”